 Usual variants of P systems are discrete models of computation where in every step the rules are applied in a maximal way an integer number of times, we refer to [10] for details.
-Here we introduce a variant whose systems can evolve in every instant applying a maximal set of rules a positive real number of times determined by a certain function $\mathcal{K}$ .
+Here we use a variant whose systems can evolve in every instant applying a maximal set of rules a positive real number of times determined by a certain function $\mathcal{K}$ .
 This variant is inspired by the fact that in vivo chemical reactions evolve in a continuous way following a rate that depends on the concentration of the reactants.

-Roughly speaking, a continuous P system consists in a membrane structure, a hierarchically arranged set of membranes.
-More formally, a membrane structure is a rooted tree, where the nodes are called membranes, the root is called skin, and the leaves are called elementary membranes.
-Informally we can represent a membrane structure using Venn diagrams.

-In the membrane structure one places multisets of objects; usual P systems deal with discrete multisets but here we work with continuous multisets.
-A continuous multiset over an alphabet $\Sigma$ is a mapping from $\Sigma$ to $\mathbf{R}^+$ .
+Roughly speaking, a continuous P system consists of a membrane structure, a hierarchically arranged set of membranes, where one places multisets of objects that represent the concentration of chemical substances.
+Usual P systems deal with discrete multisets over an alphabet $\Sigma$ but here we work with continuous multisets (mappings from $\Sigma$ to $\mathbf{R}^+$ , the set of non-negative real numbers).
+These multisets evolve according to a finite set of rules that represent chemical reactions.